 \section{Introduction}

-Cloud compute systems allow administrators to write policies that specify access control rules, which specify how access to private data is governed.
+Cloud compute systems allow administrators to write policies that specify access control rules, which govern how access to private data is granted.
 Policies are typically written in a convenient language, such as the Amazon Web Services (AWS) Identity and Access Management (IAM) policy language, allowing administrators to write their own policies.
 However, this is a tedious, complex, and often error-prone process.
-Moreover, policies must be modified on a regular basis due to the ever changing nature of cloud computing.
-Creating and maintaining policies is a challenging endeavor and often requires significant technical skills and domain expertise in ensuring access control is correctly implemented.
-This can potentially lead to smaller organizations or those without the proper resources to forgo best security practices in ensuring access privilege is kept to a minimum, and instead provide broad access in order to ensure their cloud computing services work as intended.
+Moreover, policies must be modified on a regular basis due to the ever-changing nature of cloud computing.
+Creating and maintaining policies is a challenging endeavor, often requiring significant technical skills and domain expertise to ensure access control is correctly implemented.
+This can cause smaller organizations or those without the proper resources to forego best security practices in ensuring access privilege is kept to a minimum, and instead provide broad access to ensure their cloud computing services work as intended.

-Cloud computing services often provide tools to assist administrators in writing and maintaining policies or monitoring access to resources (e.g., AWs IAM Access Analyzer, AWS IAM Policy Simulator, AWS Cloudtrail service).
-However, when policies do not function as they are intended, or must be modified to incorporate access to new services or resources, these tools are inadequate when administrators lack the technical expertise to use them.
-This is additionally compounded by the lack of automated approaches for creating or repairing policies, as existing techniques either do not extend to cloud access control policies or are restricted in the ways they repair policies~\cite{Son2013FixMU,peng2017towards,D'Antoni2024,DetecingResolvingPolicyMisconfig,Jayaraman2014AutomatedAA}.
-What is needed is automated techniques that can reason about the complexities of cloud policies and be able to modify and repair existing policies as permissions and services evolve throughout the cloud ecosystem.
+Cloud computing services provide tools to assist administrators in writing and maintaining policies or monitoring access to resources (e.g., AWS IAM Policy Simulator, AWS CloudTrail service).
+However, when policies do not function as intended, or must be modified to incorporate access to new services or resources, these tools are inadequate when administrators lack the technical expertise.
+This is compounded by the lack of automated approaches for creating or repairing policies, as existing techniques either do not extend to cloud policies or have limited repair capabilities~\cite{Son2013FixMU,peng2017towards,D'Antoni2024,DetecingResolvingPolicyMisconfig,Jayaraman2014AutomatedAA}.
+What is needed is automated techniques that can reason about the complexities of cloud policies and can modify and repair policies as permissions and services evolve throughout the cloud ecosystem.